FREQUENTLY ASKED QUESTIONS (FAQ)

 Who is eligible to attend Sunburst?

 Students who are credit deficient (failed any classes) and 15 1/2 -18 years old may apply to the program.
-The applicant must never have been adjudicated of a felony and have no pending legal matters, willing to become drug-free, and physically and mentally able to complete the program.
+The applicant must never have been convicted of a felony, and must be willing to become drug-free, and physically and mentally able to complete the program.

 What if my child turns 16 after the program starts?